OlivierBarbier/Zuora-Soap-Api/doc.md

 }
 ```
 # Conclusion
-When you work with generated file from a wsdl, you are assured to always get the right Zuora classes that perfectly represents what you can do with Zuora API.
+When you work with generated classes from a wsdl, you are assured to always get the right Zuora classes that perfectly represents what you can do with Zuora API.

 As a final remark, I would like to say that you can generalize that approach to any SOAP webservices.
 You are not limited to Zuora API.